Engage. Educate. Empower.

 Opportunities at Ottumwa High School include: AP courses, Al Exito, Art Club, Band, Cheerleading, English Learner program, National Honor Society, Silver Cord recognition for community service, Large/Small Group Speech, sports, Trap Shooting, Archery, Show Choir, Student Council, Yearbook, Talented and Gifted, etc.

 Opportunities at Evans Middle School include: Al Exito, English Learner program, band, orchestra, choir, sports, Talented and Gifted, Chess Club, Math Counts, History Day competition, school plays, FIRST LEGO League, Future Cities, etc.

-Opportunities at Pickwick Early Childhood Center and our six elementary schools include: Guidance counseling services, Family Service Workers, Title I Reading, Talented and Gifted, youth sports teams, Foster Grandparent Program, Reading Buddies, English Learner program, etc.
+Opportunities at Pickwick Early Childhood Center and Elementary include: Guidance counseling services, Family Service Workers, Title I Reading, Talented and Gifted, youth sports teams, Foster Grandparent Program, Reading Buddies, English Learner program, etc.

 Open Enrollment Information

-Open enrollment is when parents residing in one Iowa district enroll their children into another Iowa school district.
+Open enrollment is when parents residing in one Iowa district enroll their children in another Iowa school district.

 Parents with questions are asked to contact the Welcome Center at 641-684-6559 or email@example.com